 I Wouldn’t Pay for a Name.

 An NYU alumni told me she got so little from NYU’s art program, because she felt it was disorganized and didn’t deliver what it promised.
-Her education wasn’t at all what she expected, yet she says people’s eyes still widen when they see NYU on her resume.
+Her education wasn’t at all what she expected, yet she says people’s eyes still widen with positivity when they see NYU on her resume.

 I Would Pay for Services.

 If I could do it again, I would look for a school with outstanding student services—both while students are matriculated and after they’ve graduated.
 Job leads and an actively supportive alumni network really are worth their weight in gold.
 Universities and state schools often have an open door policy for graduates to return and access those services.

 Honestly, I think I’d have been better off investing my MFA tuition money on a down payment for buying real estate.
 Owning property would have given me a place to live and work, and I could’ve sold it (likely for a profit) if I wanted or needed.
 Try as you might, you can’t live in an MFA.